Innovation driven by safety

 • Operating temperature:-40°C to +60°C (-40°F to +140°F)

-Syscor’s Hydrocarbon Detector (HCD) and Hydrocarbon Detector with Water Level (HCDW) sensor probes are equipped with 3 PASs within perforated stainless steel enclosures.
+Syscor’s HCD Hydrocarbon Detector Probe and HCDW Hydrocarbon Detector Probe with Water Level are equipped with two PA sensors within perforated stainless steel enclosures.
 Up to two sensor probes may be wired to Syscor’s PCU-X01 Sensor Hub or PCU-X11 Inclinometer when deployed.

-Syscor’s Rapid Deployment External Leak Detection System (RD-ELDS) utilizes 2 PASs within each HCD-P sensor probe, which have perforated high density polyethylene (HDPE) enclosures.
-Up to two sensor probes may wired to the RD-ELDS when deployed.
+Syscor’s Rapid Deployment External Leak Detection System (ELDS) utilizes two PA sensors within each HCD-P Hydrocarbon Detector Probe, which have perforated high density polyethylene (HDPE) enclosures.
+Up to two HCD-Ps may wired to the Rapid Deployment ELDS when deployed.

 • Figure A shows surface topology 3D rendering produced by an optical microscope used for surface roughness calculations; lighter colors represent higher surface amplitudes than dark colors (scale left of A).

-• Figures C and D present cross-sectional scanning electron microscopy (SEM) scans of Syscor's PAS.
-The dark regions are voids within the sensor’s composite material; these voids help increase the PAS surface area for faster hydrocarbon detection kinetics.
-All scale bars = 100 μm.
+• Figures C and D present cross-sectional scanning electron microscopy (SEM) scans of Syscor's PA sensor.
+The dark regions are voids within the sensor’s composite material; these voids help increase the PA sensor surface area for faster hydrocarbon detection kinetics.
+All scale bars = 100 μm

 Documents